-FIG. 9.
-Time series of deep-layer vertical wind shear magnitude (magenta), low-level relative humidity (green), and $v{max}$ (gray). (a) The marathon mode archetype and (b) the sprint mode archetype.
-The dashed vertical lines mark the 24-h period over which the variables are averaged to provide a value representative for RI onset (the values are indicated in the figure).
+Fig. 9.
+Timeseries of deep-layer vertical wind shear magnitude (magenta), low-level relative humidity (green), and v{max} (grey).
+The marathon mode archetype is in (a), and the sprint mode archetype is in (b).
+The dashed vertical lines mark the 24-hour period over which the variables are averaged to provide a value representative for RI onset (the values are indicated in the figure).

-(Fig. 9a).
-Averaging over the 24-h period centered on RI onset yields a value of 69%.
-This value is smaller than the sample mean for all RI cases between 1989 and 2006, which is 74% (Kaplan et al. 2010).
-The rather moderate value of 69% is likely a consequence of the large annulus and the dry faraway environment (not shown).
+The low-level humidity is favorable but not particularly moist.
+More specifically, humidity is around 60-70%, with a slight upward trend within the first four days of this period (Fig. 9a).
+Averaging over the 24-hour period centered on RI onset yields a value of 69%.
+This value is smaller than the the sample mean for all RI cases between 1989-2006, which is 74% (Kaplan et al. 2010).
+The rather moderate value of 69% is likely a consequence of the large annulus and the dry far-away environment (not shown).

 In contrast to the favorable environment of the marathon case, the sprint case occurs in a decidedly unfavorable environment.
 In particular, vertical wind shear is strong and relative humidity is low (Fig. 9b).
-The shear magnitude stays above $10 \text{ m s}^{-1}$ throughout the whole six day period displayed in Fig. 9.
-In fact, shear is above $15 \text{ m s}^{-1}$ about half of that time, and only drops below 15 m s-1 during 2 days around RI onset.
-Averaging over a 24-period centered on RI onset yields a shear value of 12 m $s^{-1}$ , which is strong shear and three times as high as in the marathon case.
+The shear magnitude stays above 10 m s-1 throughout the whole six day period displayed in Fig. 9.
+In fact, shear is above 15 m s-1 about half of that time, and only drops below 15 m s-1 during two days around RI onset.
+Averaging over a 24-period centered on RI onset yields a shear value of 12 m s-1, which is strong shear and three times as high as in the marathon case.
 The elevated shear magnitude could explain why the still fairly "young" new vortex in Fig. 8h showed signs of a tilt after the-initially upright-mesovortex had started to broaden.
-The low-level humidity hovers between 30% and 50% over the 6-day range plotted in Fig. 9b.
+The low-level humidity hovers between 30-50% over the 6-day range plotted in Fig. 9b.
 Averaging over the 24-period centered on RI onset yields a value of 37%, a remarkably low value.
 In fact, 37% is significantly lower than the mean value for non-RI storms, which is 69% (Kaplan and DeMaria 2003).